+The Commission reviewed extensive data and analysis by Staff in the administrative record related to the costs of plugging, abandoning, and reclaiming oil and gas wells and their associated locations.
 In Rule 218.b.(3).B, the Commission codified a list of factors that drive higher reclamation costs.
-These will enable Staff to conduct a desktop review of the Form 9 - Intent to identify which inactive wells proposed for transfer, if any, are likely to have above-average reclamation costs and therefore require increased financial assurance above the \$78,000.00 default.
+These will enable Staff to conduct a desktop review of the Form 9 - Intent to identify which inactive wells proposed for transfer, if any, are likely to have above-average reclamation costs and therefore require increased financial assurance.
 The Commission developed this list of factors based on the analysis Staff conducted in the administrative record.
 The Commission requested that Staff provide information on reclamation costs at its May 5, 2021 hearing.
 The Commission's reclamation experts and financial analysis experts compiled cost data based on multiple sources.
 First, Staff used its extensive expertise with reviewing invoices for reclamation projects associated with the Orphaned Well Program.
 Second, Staff reviewed typical contractor pricing for key services related to reclamation.
 Staff consulted directly with multiple contractors to ensure that the prices they were reviewing were current.
 Finally, Staff cross-checked price estimates in the RS Means Heavy Construction Costs database.
 Staff considered contractor pricing statewide, and reviewed invoices from contractors throughout the state.
 The Commission therefore determined that Staff's reclamation cost estimates reflect a reasonable statewide estimate, factoring in variability among basis.

 The factors that drive increased reclamation costs the Commission identified based on Staff's analysis include the area of disturbance at an oil and gas location, whether the oil and gas location has a cut and fill slope (and how steep that slope is), whether the location has sandy soils, and whether an operator has properly salvaged topsoil at the location.
-Additionally, based on Staff's extensive reclamation experience, the Commission determined that whether a salt kill has a occurred is a relevant factor that may drive significantly increased reclamation costs, although Staff did not have sufficient data to quantify the magnitude of this increase.
+Additionally, based on Staff's extensive reclamation experience, the Commission determined that whether a salt kill has occurred is a relevant factor that may drive significantly increased reclamation costs, although Staff did not have sufficient data to quantify the magnitude of this increase.
 Finally, the Commission included the number of inactive wells at an oil and gas location as one of the factors that must be included on the Form 9 - Intent.
 The Commission recognizes that reclamation costs are primarily determined at a location level, not a well level.
-Accordingly, the Commission required operators to provide information at the location level in Rule 218.b.(3).B, but recognized that if multiple inactive wells are at the same oil and gas location, it would change the amount of full cost bondingsingle well financial assurance for each inactive well.
+Accordingly, the Commission required operators to provide information at the location level in Rule 218.b.(3).B, but recognized that if multiple inactive wells are at the same oil and gas location, it would change the amount of single well financial assurance for each inactive well.